Website Load Time Statistics And Facts 2024

 Load Impact

 Load Impact provides you with a full body of information that helps you understand the factors that affect your web page load time.
 It also shows you what works well – or what doesn’t work – for your website.
-Even the free version of this tool, which is less extensive than the paid version, will give you tons of data and statistics you can use to improve your website.
+Even the free version of this tool, which is less extensive than the paid version, will give you tons of data and page load time statistics you can use to improve your website.

 A free Load Impact account enables you to assess how the backend of your site responds to high strain by sending up to 50 virtual users to test it.